andre-gp/Sandbox-DOTS/README.md

 # Sandbox DOTS
- A Unity project dedicating for learning ECS, Jobs and Burst.
+ A Unity project dedicated for learning ECS, Jobs and Burst.